-The 10 Best Power Lunch Restaurants for Doing Business in South Africa
+10 Best Power Lunch Restaurants in South Africa - Africa.com

-The truly savvy business person in Africa always demonstrates class and professionalism by selecting a restaurant that not only oozes a distinctly South African cosmopolitan look and feel, but packs a menu of top class that goes well with a great business conversation.
+Looking for the best Power Lunch Restaurants in South Africa?
+The truly savvy business person in Africa always demonstrates class and professionalism by selecting a restaurant that not only oozes a distinctly South African cosmopolitan look and feel, but packs a menu of top class that goes well for a power lunch with great business conversation.

-South Africa’s top 3 cities, Johannesburg, Durban and Cape Town, are home to some of the best restaurants in the country that provide an ideal setting for you, your colleagues, and business partners.
+South Africa’s top 3 cities, Johannesburg, Durban and Cape Town, are home to some of the best restaurants in the country that provide an ideal setting for your next power lunch with colleagues and business partners.
 Enjoy great food while conversing over business, and raise a glass of some of the finest wine while sealing that big deal.

-Whatever your taste and preferred ambience, the different restaurants are sure to cater to what you’re looking for.
+Whatever your taste and preferred ambiance, this list of restaurants are sure to cater to your next power lunch.

-Below is a list of some the best restaurants to visit for a great power lunch.
+Below is a list of some the best power lunch restaurants in South Africa to visit.

 The Big Mouth – Sandton City

 If you’re looking for a hearty meal to accompany a great business conversation, The Big Mouth, located on the Nelson Mandela Square in Sandton City, is the perfect restaurant.
+This restaurant is among the best power lunch restaurants in South Africa.

 This sushi and grill restaurant was opened in 2015 with the revamped iconic square, which is named after South Africa’s first democratically-elected president, Nelson Mandela, whose statue is also located on the square.
 While enjoying lunch with clients and colleagues, you have a great view of the water feature in the middle of the square, as well as the contemporary and popular upmarket hotel, the Michelangelo.